nogeese-org/mirror/README.md

 nogeese - Official repo for Nogeese Linux programs.

 bit - Handful utilities, you would normally not be able to install with pacman.
-## How to get these repos on arch linux?
+## How to get these repos on Arch Linux?
 ### nogeese
 Even tho the nogeese repo was made for Nogeese Linux, you can still get it by editing the pacman config (/etc/pacman.conf):